masoudrayat/Welsh-Independence-Support-Analysis/README.md

 Knit the `Welsh_Independence_Support_Analysis.Rmd` file in RStudio to generate the report.
 This will execute all code chunks and produce results and visualisations.

-This setup ensures a structured approach to analysing support for Welsh independence, allowing for reproducibility and ease of understanding for future reference.